Eqcell/make-xls-model/README.md

 # Main idea explained

-In financial analysis there is a common type of 'spreadsheet models' in Excel which include the following:
+In financial analysis and economic forecasting there is a common type of 'spreadsheet models' in Excel which include the following:
-- there is some observed historic data for time series;
+- there is some observed historic data for time series (e.g. balance sheet items);
 - forecast is made by assigning future values to some control parameters (growth rates, elasticities, ratios, etc);
 - there are that equations link control parameters to the rest of the variables.

-Beyond certain size these spreadsheets in Excel often become a mess:
+Large Excel files of this kind often become a mess:
 - the whole picture of equations cannot be seen easily
 - cannot guarantee it is the same equation across all cells in row/column
 - cannot replicate or amend many formulas in Excel file fast
 - control parameters may be hidden somewhere and it is unclear what really governs your forecast.

-This problem grows bigger with your file size and model complexity.
-However we still use Excel because it has a great user interface, people can experiment with their own changes quickly, can share it as one file with no extra dependencies.
+This problem grows bigger with your file size, model complexity and number of people working on it.
+However, we are binded to use  Excel because it has a great user interface, people can experiment with their own changes quickly, can share a model as one file with no extra dependencies.

 My intent is to have a tool where I can separate historic data, control parameter values and a list of equation and be able to generate an Excel spreadsheet with all the proper formulas in cells.
 It should pay back when maintaining a file with about 20-50 or more equations.
 The resulting file should look the same as if I worked in Excel only - no extra dependecies or VBA code, just a regular stand-alone Excel file with proper formulas in cells.
-With such a file my collegues can also work with, all the bright (or dark) magic is on my side and in this repository.
+With such file my collegues can also easily work with, and all the bright (or dark) magic is on my side and in this repository.

 ## Minimal example